-Our interest expenses and other in 2012 was \$1.9 million, which primarily included the amortization of debt discount incurred of \$1.1 million and interest expense of \$0.7 million related to our convertible notes issued in March 2012.
-Our interest income and other was \$0.2 million and \$2.4 million in 2013 and 2014, respectively.
-Interest income and other in 2013 was primarily due to an increase in bank deposit following our receipt of the proceeds from our initial public offering in June 2013, offset by the amortization of debt discount incurred of \$1.0 million and interest expense of \$0.4 million related to our convertible notes issued in March 2012.
-Interest income and other increased in 2014 due to an increase in our average bank deposits.
+Our interest income was \$0.2 million, \$2.4 million and \$0.8 million in 2013, 2014 and 2015, respectively.
+Interest income in 2013 was primarily due to an increase in bank deposit following our receipt of the proceeds from our initial public offering in June 2013, offset by the amortization of debt discount incurred of \$1.0 million and interest expense of \$0.4 million related to our convertible notes issued in March 2012.
+Interest income increased in 2014 due to an increase in our average bank deposits.
+Interest income decreased in 2015, primarily due to lower level of deposits as compared to that of 2014.